aserravalle/LightGBM-Predict-Valuable-Customers/README.md

 1. The characteristics of the clients that are more likely to buy long-term deposits and
 2. The economic environment under which the marketing campaign is more likely to be successful

+# Model
+All the work is done in the Model.ipynb file, simply change the paths and run.
+The only exception being the R code used to do KNN imputation of missing values.
+Run the R script seperately and save the files